by plane

 by helicopter

-A very exciting way to see Barbuda from the sky, this is a popular service for visitors to Nobu and Barbuda Ocean Club.
-Calvin Air have also assisted Barbudans when other options to transport medical emergencies are unavailable.
+An exciting and popular way to see Barbuda from the sky without weather hold-ups or flight cancellations, this is a great service primarily for visitors to Nobu and Barbuda Ocean Club.
+However Calvin Air have also kindly assisted Barbudans when other options to transport medical emergencies are unavailable.
+Calvin Air Helicopters operate tours of Antigua, Barbuda and Montserrat (with amazing views of the volcano) so contact them here for information on their fares to Barbuda.

 sending other cargo or freight